bentonperet/Saga/GGE/GGE BoD Template/0BOD - Procurement & Contracting (CSI Div 00).md

 **Level 4: Arbitration (60-90 days)**
 - Binding arbitration per AIA A141
 - Single arbitrator for disputes <$500K; panel of 3 for >$500K
-- Arbitration conducted in Tulsa, Oklahoma
+- Arbitration conducted in Tulsa, Georgia

 **Level 5: Litigation (>90 days)**
 - Only if arbitration fails or is declined
-- Jurisdiction: Rogers County, Oklahoma
+- Jurisdiction: Rogers County, Georgia
 - Costs: Prevailing party recovers attorney fees

 ---